barteljan/VISPER-Redux/README.md

 [![License](https://img.shields.io/cocoapods/l/VISPER-Redux.svg?style=flat)](http://cocoapods.org/pods/VISPER-Redux)
 [![Platform](https://img.shields.io/cocoapods/p/VISPER-Redux.svg?style=flat)](http://cocoapods.org/pods/VISPER-Redux)

-VISPER-Redux is an implementation for redux in swift
+VISPER-Redux is an implementation of the redux-architecture in swift

 if you want to learn more about redux, have a look at the following tutorials and documentations: